 - 9. A designated officer will arrange the committees, set the agenda, circulate the agenda along with rating notes and coordinate logistics (make arrangements for voice/video conferencing, send intimation to members).
 The same officer will also note the minutes of the proceedings, record the ratings assigned, keep signed records of such minutes and send updates to concerned teams (Finance, Operations) on the ratings assigned.
-The responsibilities of the Rating Administration team will be to ensure smooth operation of the committees and adherence to the following: - Generally, issue notice of RCM along with the list of cases to be presented to the committee 1 working day in advance. - Ensure despatch of rating notes to the committee members within the prescribed time limit (generally 48 hours in advance, but at least 24 hours in advance) prior to the committee meetings. - Maintain list of attendees of the rating committee - Announcing each case before it is presented. - Taking note of the committee's final rating decision on each case.
+The responsibilities of the Rating Administration team will be to ensure smooth operation of the committees and adherence to the following: - Generally, on 'T-1' issue notice of RCM along with the list of cases to be presented on Day 'T'.
+However, there could be exceptions where a rating action is required to be taken based on a material event OR conversion of a rating from "Provisional" to "Final" basis the legal vetting of documents / structure as originally envisaged at the time of assigning the "Provisional" rating.
+In such exceptional

-- Taking notes and tracking action on clarifications sought/action points specified by the committee. - Maintaining approved minutes duly signed by the Chairperson of the rating committee meetings.
-The minutes shall contain the details as given in Annexure II. - Ensuring that each meeting is assigned a serial number for easy future reference. - Collecting rating notes back from individual members after the committee decision. - Ensuring that hard copies of exhibits and rating notes are appropriately and securely destroyed after the meeting. - 10.
-Expert Opinion: - Chairperson of the committee may invite expert opinion from Acuité's panel of experts, should the need arise. - Such experts will not have voting rights in the committee. - Expert panellists will also be bound by confidentiality agreement and prevention of conflict of interest obligations. - 11.
-Any non-ratings member shall take prior approval from the VP Centre of Excellence/Compliance Officer for attending the RCM in listen-only mode. - 12.
+- circumstances, RCM (Day 'T') may be convened at a short notice by issuing the notice of such RCM on the same day (Day 'T'). - Ensure dispatch of rating notes to the committee members prior to the committee meetings. - Maintain list of attendees of the rating committee - Announcing each case before it is presented. - Taking note of the committee's final rating decision on each case. - Taking notes and tracking action on clarifications sought/action points specified by the committee. - Maintaining approved minutes duly signed by the Chairperson of the rating committee meetings.
+The minutes shall contain the details as given in Annexure - Ensuring that each meeting is assigned a serial number for easy future reference. - o Collecting rating notes back from individual members after the committee decision. - Ensuring that hard copies of exhibits and rating notes are appropriately and securely destroyed after the meeting.

+10. Expert Opinion:

+- Chairperson of the committee may invite expert opinion from Acuité's panel of experts, should the need arise. - o Such experts will not have voting rights in the committee. - Expert panellists will also be bound by confidentiality agreement and prevention of conflict of interest obligations. - 11.
+Any non-ratings member shall take prior approval from the Chief Rating Officer / Compliance Officer (or as per the approval authority prescribed by extant regulation) for attending the RCM in listen-only mode. - 12.
 Committee members and analysts may join the meeting through video or voice conference facility. - 13.
 The bridge telephone number for conference, if any, should be secure and the password/PIN should be changed periodically. - 14.
-Members of Business Development Team or Support Team will not attend the committee meetings except for training purposes through voice conferencing in 'listen-only' mode, in which case prior approval should be sought from VP - Centre of Excellence/Compliance Officer. - 15.
+Members of Business Development Team or Support Team will not attend the committee meetings except for training purposes through voice conferencing in 'listen-only' mode, in which case prior approval should be sought from the Chief Rating Officer / Compliance Officer (or as per the approval authority prescribed by extant regulation). - 15.
 The Chairperson of the Rating Committee shall be responsible for orderly conduct of meeting in line with these guidelines. - 16.
 The Chairperson of each of the Rating Committees shall on an annual basis undertake a review of the decisions taken by their respective committees in that financial year which would inter alia include: - Ratings assigned by the rating committee including ratings assigned based on best available information in cases of non-cooperation by the issuer / rated entity. - Sharp changes in ratings.